taoteh1221/Open_Crypto_Tracker/README.txt

 $to_text = ''; // For cron job text alerts, CAN BE BLANK, country format MUST be used: '12223334444|number_only' // number_only (for textbelt / textlocal), alltel, att, tmobile, virgin, sprint, verizon, nextel...attempts to email text if carrier is set AND no textbelt / textlocal config is setup

-// For cron job notifyme notifications, CAN BE BLANK.
+// For cron job notifyme notifications (sending Alexa devices notifications for free), CAN BE BLANK.
 Setup: http://www.thomptronics.com/notify-me
 $notifyme_accesscode = '';

 // Do NOT use textbelt AND textlocal together.
 Leave one setting blank, or it will disable using both.